Ola2195/BatchScriptToolkit/README.md

 ### Additional Notes
 - This script requires PowerShell to handle large number calculations.
 Ensure that PowerShell is available on your system.

+Here’s the README entry for your `sys-info.bat` script:

+## `sys-info.bat`

+This batch script generates a detailed system information report for Windows-based systems.
+The script creates two reports: one using the `systeminfo` command and another using PowerShell to capture extended system details with UTF-8 encoding.

+### Features

+- Captures comprehensive system details, including OS version, hardware information, network settings, and more.
+- Uses PowerShell to output a system report in UTF-8 encoding, ensuring compatibility with various text editors and preserving special characters.

+### Usage

+1. **Set Configuration Variables**: Before running the script, you may want to adjust the configuration variables:

+    ```batch
+    :: Output file paths
+    set "outputFile=C:\SystemInfo\system_report.txt"
+    set "outputFilePowerShell=C:\SystemInfo\system_report_powershell.txt"
+    ```

+2. **Run the Script**: Execute the script by double-clicking it or running it from a Command Prompt.
+It will generate system reports and save them to the specified output directory.

+### Additional Notes

+- Ensure you have the necessary permissions to create files in the output directory (`C:\SystemInfo` by default).
+Run the script with administrative privileges if needed.
+- If the `C:\SystemInfo` directory does not exist, the script will create it automatically.
+- This script requires PowerShell to generate a UTF-8 encoded report.
+Make sure PowerShell is available on your system.

 ## `run-hidden.vbs`